GET - On Google Play

 Swan Lake soothes visitors with water just slightly cooler than the summertime air.
 As a large and shallow lake, it is an ideal environment for waterfowl to nest and feed.
 Be sure to bring binoculars to catch a glimpse of the many ducks, Osprey, Herons, and other shorebirds that call this lake home.

 Leaving the city of Vernon, drive north along Alaska Highway 97 and continue north at the 97A junction.
 Entering the beautiful Spallumcheen Valley, you’ll first come to the agricultural city of Armstrong.
-Well known for its cheese, more than one local factory offers tours and a close-up look at the cheese-making process.
+Make sure to stop by the Village Cheese Company and check out some of their tasty handcrafted varieties.
+In fact there are several cheese farms in the area you can visit.
 A little north, Enderby serves as the base camp for paddlers looking for a relaxing excursion on the Shuswap River.
 Here, the river meanders north alongside Alaska Highway 97A with a gentle current.
 The slow-moving water is popular with canoeists and kayakers.

 Continue 53 kilometres (33 miles) up Alaska Highway 97A to the city of Sicamous, widely known as the houseboat capital of Canada.
 Visitors should spend a few relaxing days with friends and family touring over 1,000 kilometres (620 miles) of tranquil shoreline on a houseboat.
 The pristine environment is set against gorgeous mountains and azure skies, making it a popular destination for visitors from all over.

 At Sicamous, you will meet Trans-Canada Highway 1 and head 30 kilometres (18 miles) west along the shore of Shuswap Lake towards Salmon Arm.
 Like Sicamous, Salmon Arm is surrounded by the inviting ambience of Shuswap Lake.
 Around the perimeter of the lake, Shuswap Marine Park offers 26 locations that are popular for fishing, water sports, hiking, and even camping.
-Salmon Arm‘s portion has a harbour encircled by walking trails that serve as a convenient place to launch watercraft.
-If you get bored on the lake, a nearby water-park can be equally entertaining.
+Salmon Arm itself has a harbour encircled by walking trails that serve as a convenient place to launch watercraft.

 Follow the Trans-Canada Highway 1, 16 kilometres (10 miles) out of Salmon Arm to Sunnybrae Road.
 For a quick side trip, head east to Herald Provincial Park.
 Here, you can see the beautiful Margaret Falls, where over 60 metres (200 feet) of crashing white waters plummet into Reinecker Creek.